Mosamorphing/WTF-React/12_React Router/readme.md

 With what we have done above, we have successful created a functioning routing system for our web application.
 You can go ahead and manually navigate to /profile by changing the URL from / to /profile and see how the profile page is going to show.
 You can add as many pages as you want, all you have to do is create new objects which take in the path and the element you want to render.

-Now you would wonder, what if I manually type in a URL that does not exist e.g i go to /users.
+Now you would wonder, what if I manually type in a URL that does not exist e.g. I go to /users.
 This is where errorElement comes in.
 Typically, you would want to create a 404 page that has been produced by the design team (if there's one, hahaha) and then put it in as the errorElement.
 All you need to do is change the router as in;

 ```javascript
 const router = createBrowserRouter([